-3. A copy of your child's Birth Certificate & Baptismal Certificate (if not baptized at St. Brendan Church).
-After the aforementioned are submitted and the registration form is reviewed.
-You will be contacted by the school office for confirmation that all necessary information was received.
+3. A copy of your child's Birth Certificate & Baptismal Certificate (if your child was baptized somewhere other than St. Brendan Church).
+After the aforementioned are submitted and the registration form is reviewed, you will be contacted by the school office for confirmation that all necessary information was received.

-4. If your child is transferring from another school a release of records form must be completed and submitted to St. Brendan School.
-A copy of your child's most current report card needs to be submitted.
+4. If your child is transferring from another school, a release of records form must be completed and submitted to St. Brendan School.
+A copy of your child's most current report card and MAP scores also needs to be submitted.

 Once St. Brendan School receives the information, you will be contacted to complete the registration process and set up a meeting with the school principal.

 For additional information or a tour, please call the School Office at 440.777.8433 or email the principal, Julie Onacila: [email protected]